Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Introduction

 \end{itemize}

-The rest of this paper is organized as follows,Section \ref{related} briefly introduces a related work; Section \ref{pre} reviews the coordinate descent method along with linear, ridge, lasso regression, and Paillier encryption as preliminaries; Section \ref{overview} proposes the outline and main idea of the FCD scheme; Section \ref{detail} introduces the content of the FCD scheme in detail base on Section \ref{overview}, and carries out the security analysis of the FCD scheme; Section \ref{experiment} reports the experimental results of the performance and security evaluation of the FCD scheme; Section \ref{conlusion} concludes the paper and proposes the future work of FCD scheme.
+The rest of this paper is organized as follows.
+Section \ref{related} briefly introduces related work.
+Section \ref{pre} reviews the coordinate descent method along with linear, ridge, lasso regression, and Paillier encryption as preliminaries.
+Section \ref{overview} proposes the outline and key solution of the FCD scheme.
+Section \ref{detail} introduces the content of the FCD scheme in detail based on Section \ref{overview}, and carries out some security analyses.
+Section \ref{experiment} reports the experimental results of the performance and security evaluation of the FCD scheme.
+Section \ref{conlusion} concludes the paper.